 Complemented with national studies

-The European Union funded, UNDP implemented, ‘Sustainable Energy for Security – SE4S’ project focuses on strengthening the security and well-being of the Lebanese Armed Forces (LAF), specifically the LAF stationed in the North-Eastern border region of Lebanon.
+The European Union funded, UNDP implemented, ‘Sustainable Energy for Security – SE4S’ is a 3 year project 2019-2021 - focused on strengthening the security and well-being of the Lebanese Armed Forces (LAF), specifically the LAF stationed in the North-Eastern border region of Lebanon.
 The aim of the project is the provision of sustainable energy solutions that, first and foremost, increase the LAF’s energy autonomy in the region and enhance the general energy services that achieve a higher ability to observe and carry out the respective security-based operations.
 These actions build, secondly, on the Lebanese Armed Forces Sustainable Energy Strategy of 2017 (EU-UNDP CEDRO 4, 2017), endorsed by the Ministry of Defense and the LAF.

 The project will focus on the following initiatives: